janakact/CAPS/README.md

 # Constraint-Adaptive Policy Switching (CAPS) for Offline Safe Reinforcement Learning

-This repository contains the implementation of Constraint-Adaptive Policy Switching (CAPS) for Offline Safe Reinforcement Learning (RL) AAAI 2025.
+This repository contains the implementation of Constraint-Adaptive Policy Switching (CAPS) for Offline Safe Reinforcement Learning (RL) (AAAI 2025).
 The structure and setup of this repository follow closely with the [OSRL repository](https://github.com/liuzuxin/OSRL).

 ## Setup Instructions